f4exb/sdrangel/plugins/channel/demoddsd/readme.md

 This is the type of modulation detected by DSDcc.
 It can be the following:

-  - `C4FM`: 4FSK modulation as implemented for example by Yaesu.
+  - `C4FM`: 4-FSK modulation as implemented for example by Yaesu.
 It is also the default display.
-Sometimes 4-GMSK can be detected as C4FM if the signal is relatively noisy.
+Sometimes 4-GFSK signals can be detected as C4FM if the signal is relatively noisy.
 This should not affect decoding provided noise is not too strong.
-  - `GMSK`: Gaussian mean frequency shift keying. it is either 2 or 4-FSK (2-GMSK or 4-GMSK).
-DMR transmissions will typically be identified as GMSK as it is 4-GMSK.
-D-Star will also be detected as GMSK as it is 2-GMSK.
+  - `GFSK`: Gaussian mean frequency shift keying. it is either 2 or 4-FSK (2-GFSK or 4-GFSK).
+DMR transmissions will typically be identified as GFSK as it is 4-GFSK.
+D-Star will also be detected as GFSK as it is 2-GFSK.
   - `QPSK`: At present no decodable transmissions use QPSK.

 <h3>3: Type of frame detected</h3>

 This can be one of the following:

   - `+DMRd`: non-inverted DMR data frame
   - `-DMRd`: inverted DMR data frame
   - `+DMRv`: non-inverted DMR voice frame
   - `-DMRv`: inverted DMR voice frame
   - `(+DMR)`: non-inverted isolated DMR voice frame
   - `(-DMR)`: inverted isolated DMR voice frame
   - `+D-STAR`: non-inverted D-Star frame
   - `-D-STAR`: inverted D-Star frame
   - `+D-STAR_HD`: non-inverted D-Star header frame encountered
   - `-D-STAR_HD`: inverted D-Star header frame encountered

 <h3>4: Decoder input level in %</h3>

-Most satisfactory decodes for values 50~70%
+Most satisfactory decodes for values 50~70%.
+When no signal is detected it defaults to 91%.

 <h3>5: Channel power</h3>